mateen-malik/EDA263/assignment2/report.md

 ### 7.

-A key is marked as trusted by an owner if:
+A key is marked as trusted by an owner if any of these requirements are meet:

 - You as an owener has signed it personally.
 - It has been signed by one fully trusted key owner.
 - It has been signed by three marginally trusted key owners.

-- The path of signed keys leading from the key in question back to your own key is less than six steps.
+... and the path of signed keys leading from the key in question back to your own key is less than six steps.